ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 \frac{\mathrm{d}N(r)}{\mathrm{d}r} = \frac{1}{N} \sum_{k \neq j} \langle \delta (r - \vert \vec{r}_k - \vec{r}_j \vert) \rangle
 ```

-Where we have written the sum of delta functions inside the angle brackets
+where we have written the sum of delta functions inside the angle brackets
 so that the positions are thermally averaged and also average the thermal
 average over all possible atom origins.

 ## Question 2:

-For solid systems, atoms are fixed in specific sites so the
+For solid systems, atoms are fixed at specific sites so the
 distinct-part of the van Hove function does not change much.
 As
 $t \rightarrow \infty$, the van Hove function is more or less the same
 as it is for any other time.
 For liquid and gaseous systems the situation
 is quite different since atoms are free to move across the system,
 $G_{\mathrm{d}}(\vec{r}, t \rightarrow \infty) \sim n_0$ or $1$ in MDANSE
 since it has been normalized.
-In other words, this results tell us that
+In other words, these results tell us that
 there is no correlation between the configurations at $t=0$ and $t = \infty$.

 ## Question 3: